knotsanimation/kloch/doc/source/file-format.rst

 |                     | **description** | a registred launcher name with its configuration                             |
 +---------------------+-----------------+------------------------------------------------------------------------------+

-List of available built-in launchers (see :doc:`launcher-plugins` for extending it):
+List of available built-in launchers (check :doc:`launchers` for details):

 .. exec-inject::